graphaware/neo4j-changefeed/README.md

 Also note that the contents of the changes are human-, rather than machine-readable.
 This will be changed in future versions.

-Both functionality and performance of ChangeFeed have been extensively tested on single-machine deployments.

 License
 -------